System143812/System143812/README.md

 # Hey there, I'm System143812 👋

 A front-end enthusiast who loves bringing ideas to life through design and code
-Loves art especially pixel ones :)
+🧡Loves art especially pixel ones :)
 Based in the Philippines

 ---